 Early Years Foundation Stage

-Poppy and Daisy Class represent the second year of the Early Years Foundation Stage and whilst being run on very similar lines to the Nursery, the children now stay for the full day and receive more whole-class and small group teaching as well as participating in whole-school events like ‘India Day’, where appropriate.
-The curriculum is largely delivered through topics such as ‘Ourselves’ or ‘Dinosaurs’ which are developed through the children’s interests.
+Reception represents the second year of the Early Years Foundation Stage and whilst being run on very similar lines to the Nursery, the children now stay for the full day and receive more whole-class and small group teaching, as well as participating in whole-school events where appropriate.
+The curriculum is largely delivered through mini-topics which are developed through the children’s interests.
 These will include visits out of school.
-We teach early literacy skills, which include phonics through RML (Ruth Miskin Literacy), as a more discrete subject.
+We teach early literacy skills.
+Phonics is taught through a combination of a synthetic phonics programme called R.M.L (Ruth Miskin Literacy) and Letters and Sounds.